pandey-kun7/work-desk/README.md

 -   **Brainstorming 💡:** Unleash your creativity with the brainstorming feature.
 You can create different topics and add notes to each.
 It's a great way to organize your ideas and thoughts for various projects.

--   **Focus Mode  집중:** Enhance your concentration with Focus Mode.
+-   **Focus Mode :** Enhance your concentration with Focus Mode.
 This feature includes:
     -   A stopwatch to track your work sessions.
     -   A built-in notepad to jot down your thoughts and ideas.
     -   An audio player with white noise to help you stay focused and minimize distractions.